Brain-Development-and-Disorders-Lab/mars/website/docs/creating/Creating-Entities.md

 **Projects:** Entities can be added to existing Projects.

-**Relationships:** Relationships can be created between Entities.
-Relationships can be directional (e.g. parent-child) or general.
-Specify the target Entity, then specify the type of relationship between these Entities.
-When creating parent or child directional relationships, the relationship is read from left-to-right like so:
+**Links:** Links can be created between Entities.
+Links can be directional (e.g. parent-child) or general.
+Specify the target Entity, then specify the type of link between these Entities.
+When creating parent or child directional links, the link is read from left-to-right like so:

 ```text
 Created Entity is the parent / child of Target Entity